GoHypernet/hypernet-protocol/packages/contracts/contracts/identity/README.md

 ### Hypernet Profiles

 The Hypernet Profile NFR is the primary registry of the Hypernet Protocol ecosystem.
-In order for an account to receive a NFI in any other NFR, that address must first create NFI profile token in this registry.
+In order for an account to receive a NFI in any other NFR, that address must first create an NFI profile token in this registry.
 This is done by locking Hypertoken in the registry itself by approving the registry to pull `registrationFee` amound of Hypertoken from the transaction initiator's account and then calling the `registryByToken` function.
 The `label` that is claimed in this action becomes the unique username of the entity within the Hypernet Protocol ecosystem (this username can be traded with other users or burned to reclaim some of the Hypertoken that was staked in its creation).